 Table of Contents

-What Is UPI cardless cash Withdrawal?
+What Is UPI Cardless Cash Withdrawal?

+While daily transaction limits apply, these typically range up to INR 5,000 per transaction, with an overall daily limit that varies by bank, as per the latest official guidelines.
 Failing to complete the transaction correctly or verify details can lead to funds being debited but not dispensed, requiring a dispute to be raised with your bank.
-You can initiate these withdrawals at any ATM displaying the ‘UPI Cash Withdrawal’ option.
+You can initiate these withdrawals at any ATM displaying the ‘UPI Cash Withdrawal’ or ‘ICCW’ option.

 The system relies on the robust Unified Payments Interface (UPI) framework, which is regulated by the Reserve Bank of India (RBI) and operated by NPCI.
 When you choose this option at an ATM, a dynamic QR code appears on the screen.
 You then open your preferred UPI application on your mobile device, scan this code, and authorise the withdrawal using your secure UPI PIN.